-Marissa lives in Central Massachusetts with her husband and two cats, Cisco and Salem.
+Marissa lives in Central Massachusetts with her husband, son, daughter, and cat, Salem.
 Outside of working, you can find Marissa spending time with family, outside enjoying the seasons, practicing yoga and traveling.

 As the daughter of small business owners, Stacy grew up in a bagel and Italian bread bakery.
 Stacy graduated from the University of Delaware with a BS in Finance and minors in Economics and Biology.
 Stacy has continued to support the growth of small businesses throughout her career and has chosen to work for employers that share many of the same values she learned from a young age.
 Stacy relocated to the DC metro area in 2001.
 She has lived in Fairfax, VA since 2011.

 Stacy has worked with ACI since 2002 and officially joined the ACI team in January of 2010.
 Stacy previously worked for 9 years as a public accountant and is very happy to be working in the private sector.
 She is responsible for the day-to-day financial business administration of ACI, as well as payroll, HR and ensuring our sites are paid.

 Stacy loves most water sports and is happiest when she is spending time with her loving husband, two energetic sons and her very loyal dogs, Abby and Molly.